Getting started with LM-Eval

 object as a JSON document.
 The command above only retrieves the results

 field of the JSON document.
+See Output of LMEvalJob for more details.

 Details of LMEvalJob